AdaoG0n/Grademe_Solutions/README.md

 - Recursion and iteration
 - Algorithmic logic

-The challenges require quick thinking, organization, and proficiency with programming tools, often without the aid of external libraries.
+The challenges require quick thinking, organization, and proficiency with programming tools, often without the aid of external libraries.</br>

 ![](https://github.com/AdaoG0n/AdaoG0n/blob/main/assests/bar.png)

 ## **Repository Content**

-This repository includes:
+This repository includes:</br>

-- **Solutions by Exam**: Each file contains a clear and functional solution for a Grademe exercise.
+- **Solutions by Exam**: Each file contains a clear and functional solution for a Grademe exercise.</br>
-- **Simple and Concise Code**: Following 42’s philosophy, the solutions prioritize clarity and efficiency, adhering strictly to the allowed functions.
+- **Simple and Concise Code**: Following 42’s philosophy, the solutions prioritize clarity and efficiency, adhering strictly to the allowed functions.</br>

 ---